eepyamre/drawamare/overview.md

 - **Canvas Setup**:

-  - Uses Konva.Stage and Konva.Layer to manage the drawing canvas and user layers.
+  - Uses Pixi.Stage and Pixi.Graphics to manage the drawing canvas and user layers.
-  - Each user gets a Konva.Layer.
+  - Each user gets a Pixi.Graphics layer.

 - **Drawing Input**:

-  - Listens to `mousedown`, `mousemove`, and `mouseup` events on the Konva.Stage to capture drawing actions.
+  - Listens to `mousedown`, `mousemove`, and `mouseup` events on the Pixi.Stage to capture drawing actions.
-  - Creates Konva.Line objects for strokes and adds them to the user's layer.
+  - Creates Pixi.Graphics objects for strokes and adds them to the user's layer.
   - On `mouseup`, emits a 'drawStroke' event via Socket.IO with stroke data.

 - **Real-Time Updates**:

   - Listens for 'newStroke' events from the server.
-When received, creates a new Konva.Line on the appropriate user's layer.
+When received, creates a new Pixi.Graphics on the appropriate user's layer.
   - Listens for 'strokeRemoved' events from the server.
-When received, removes the last Konva.Line from the specified user's layer.
+When received, removes the last Pixi.Graphics from the specified user's layer.

 - **Undo/Redo**:
-  - **Undo**: Removes the last drawn Konva.Line from the user's layer and emits an 'undo' event to the server.
+  - **Undo**: Removes the last drawn Pixi.Graphics from the user's layer and emits an 'undo' event to the server.
   - **Redo**: Re-emits the last undone stroke as a new 'drawStroke' event. **Note**: This is not a true redo from history, but rather re-drawing the last undone stroke.
 The `undoHistory` ref is reset after each draw, and it's only used to temporarily store the last undone line for immediate re-draw upon "redo" button click.

 #### **2. Backend (Server-Side)**